Desk

 11. Americans’ Partisan Identities are Stronger than Race and Ethnicity – https://news.stanford.edu/2017/08/31/political-party-identities-stronger-race-religion/

 Update: ( 24/03/16 ) I picked up on another bit of Beyoncé nonsense recently12 which was straight-up political propaganda right along the lines of other divisive materials being distributed online.
-Watch the video below.
+Watch the video.
 Aside from being completely made up, half of the article and video don’t even make sense.
+The Reuters fact check claims it’s satire, but let’s be a little more clear… it’s propaganda.
 Seeing stuff like this13 on Facebook is how people become idiots.

 1. https://www.reuters.com/fact-check/claims-beyonce-got-booed-banned-singing-nfl-game-are-satirical-2024-01-18/